-A number of important documents form integral parts of the joint food regulation system such as the Joint Food Standards Treaty between Australia and New Zealand, the Food Regulation Agreement (Australia), the Food Standards Australia New Zealand Act 1991, Food Standards Code and the Trans-Tasman Mutual Recognition Arrangement.
+A number of important documents underpin the joint Food Regulation System such as the Joint Food Standards Treaty between Australia and New Zealand, the Food Regulation Agreement (Australia), the Food Standards Australia New Zealand Act 1991, Food Standards Code and the Trans-Tasman Mutual Recognition Arrangement.
 Below you will find a brief explanation of each document.

 The Food Regulation Agreement (FRA) is an inter-governmental document signed by all Australian governments in